top of page

 Gallstone-image.jpg

-What is gallstone?
+What is Gallstone?

 A gallstone is a hardened deposit that forms inside the gallbladder — the small organ under your liver that stores bile (a fluid that helps digest fats).
 Bile is made of cholesterol, bile salts, and waste products.
 When the balance of these substances is off (for example, too much cholesterol or not enough bile salts), crystals can form and harden into stones.